rachit973/to-do-react/README.md

 **Deployment**:
 - Vercel for the front-end
-- Heroku (or any other platform of your choice) for the back-end
+- Render (or any other platform of your choice) for the back-end

 ---